MESAlab: A Python pipeline for MESA grid processing with integrated GYRE/MESA-RSP execution: Acknowledgements

-This project has been supported by the KKP-137523 `SeismoLab' Élvonal grant of the Hungarian Research, Development and Innovation Office (NKFIH), and by the LP2025-14/2025 Lendület grant of the Hungarian Academy of Sciences.
+This research was supported by the `SeismoLab' KKP-137523 \'Elvonal grant of the Hungarian Research, Development and Innovation Office (NKFIH), and by the LP2025-14/2025 Lendület grant of the Hungarian Academy of Sciences.